zalando/zalando.github.io/_posts/2019-04-25-mar-updates.md

 ## Project Highlights

 A new operator is added to Zalando’s list of Cloud Native Applications.
-[Es-Operator](https://github.com/zalando-incubator/es-operator) - an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining and offering auto-scaling capabilities for Elasticsearch data nodes, rather than just abstracting manifest definitions.
+[Elasticsearch Operator](https://github.com/zalando-incubator/es-operator) - an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining and offering auto-scaling capabilities for Elasticsearch data nodes, rather than just abstracting manifest definitions.

 To make things even simpler for developers, we also released a new framework that helps to build Kubernetes operators in Python.
 [Kopf - Kubernetes Operator Pythonic Framework](https://github.com/zalando-incubator/kopf) - a  framework and a library to make Kubernetes operators development easier, just in few lines of Python code.
 The main goal is to bring the Domain-Driven Design to the infrastructure level, with Kubernetes being an orchestrator/database of the domain objects (custom resources), and the operators containing the domain logic (with no or minimal infrastructure logic).